Motor tics

 • sleep difficulties

-Other conditions associated with tic disorders are related to the effect of the tics on self-esteem and self-image.
+Other conditions associated with tic disorders are those related to the effects of tics on self-esteem and self-image.
 Some research has found that children with TS or any chronic tic disorder experience a lower quality of life and lower self-esteem than those without one of these conditions.

 In addition, the Tourette Association of America says that people with TS often experience difficulties with social functioning due to their tics and associated conditions, such as ADHD or anxiety.